 There are a few must-visit restaurants in Bucharest, perhaps most famous is the Carul Cu Bere ( beer cart), popular for its food and drink, evening entertainment and stunning neo-gothic interior.

 Hotels and Accommodation in Bucharest

 We chose to stay in the amazing Swallows Hostel/Guest House because of it’s family rooms and family atmosphere ( check Swallows Hostel Guest House here on Agoda).
 The welcome and hospitality we received was superb and our room was huge and bright.
 We’ll write a full review shortly but we were delighted with this choice.

-After Bucharest we travelled by sleeper train to Transylvania and on to Maramures on the Ukraine border, both are stunning, with green pastures, an ancient rural culture and magnificent wooden churches and buildings.
-If you’re going to come to Bucharest or Romania, we think you should come sooner rather than later, before the whole world finds out what an incredible travel destination this is.
+After Bucharest we travelled by sleeper train to Transylvania and on to Breb in Maramures on the Ukraine border.
+Both are stunning, with green pastures, an ancient rural culture and magnificent wooden churches and buildings.
+If you’re going to come to Bucharest or Romania, we think you should come sooner rather than later, before the whole world finds out what a fascinating travel destination this is.
 Back to our main Romania Travel Page or you can see the incredible village in northern Romania that we now call home.
 Yes, we really did love travel to Bucharest and Romania!